qgrid/qgrid.github.io/source/feature/editing.md

 }
 ```

-## How to detect if any data was changed by user input?
+## How to prevent value change it it empty?

-Use `commit` command to track if any data was changed by user input.
+Use `canExecute` method in `commit` command to decide if cell value should be changed.

 ```typescript
 ngAfterViewInit() {